joanllobera/joanllobera.github.io/_pages/about.md

 * A framework to create Physics-based Interactive Characters in Unity3D.
 A first version in Physx called [Marathon Environments](https://joanllobera.github.io/marathon-envs){:target="_blank"}.
 Later, it  was succeded by [Modular Agents](https://github.com/Balint-H/modular-agents){:target="_blank"}  a more mature framework based on MuJoCo, developed with Balint Hodossy.

-* An implementation of Behaviour Networks for Unity3D *to be published when I have the time*.
+* An implementation of Behaviour Networks for Unity3D can be found [on this repository](https://github.com/joanllobera/simple-behaviour-networks){:target="_blank"}.

 ### Startups